Skip to main content

 • A confidence factor of 90 should be high enough for most products that require high safety stock.
 A stockout would occur only in extreme cases.

-• A confidence factor between 51 and 89 would be suitable for products with a lower importance than A items if you want some safety stock but you are comfortable with occasional stockouts when sales volume is higher than forecasted.
+• A confidence factor between 51 and 89 would be suitable for products with lower importance than A items if you want some safety stock but you are comfortable with occasional stockouts when sales volume is higher than forecasted.

 • A confidence factor of 50 means that no safety stock is calculated.